Aurora

 How to apply

-To apply, colleagues nominate themselves for a place via our Aurora application form (available from mid-June).
+To apply, colleagues nominate themselves for a place via the application form below.
 Aurora is always a very popular programme with limited places available so applications may close early if places are filled - we will let colleagues know via this webpage if this happens.

 Application guidance and forms